Oscar Wilde: Regina v Wilde

 After Wilde left the court, a warrant for his arrest was applied for on charges of sodomy and gross indecency.
 Robbie Ross found Wilde at the Cadogan Hotel, Pont Street, Knightsbridge, with Reginald Turner.
 Both men advised Wilde to go at once to Dover and try to get a boat to France; his mother advised him to stay and fight.
 Wilde, lapsing into inaction, could only say, "The train has gone.
 It's too late."
 On 6 April 1895, Wilde was arrested for "gross indecency" under Section 11 of the Criminal Law Amendment Act 1885, a term meaning homosexual acts not amounting to buggery (an offence under a separate statute).
 (Note: See Offences Against the Person Act 1861, ss 61, 62) At Wilde's instruction, Ross and Wilde's butler forced their way into the bedroom and library of 16 Tite Street, packing some personal effects, manuscripts and letters, so they would not be sequestered by the police.
-Wilde was then imprisoned on remand at Holloway, where he received daily visits from Douglas.
+Wilde was then imprisoned at Holloway, on remand while he received daily visits from Douglas.

-Events moved quickly and his prosecution opened on 26 April 1895, before Mr Justice Charles.
+Events moved quickly and his prosecution opened on 26 April 1895, before Justice Arthur Charles.
 Wilde pleaded not guilty.
 He had already begged Douglas to leave London for Paris, but Douglas complained bitterly, even wanting to give evidence; he was pressed to go and soon fled to the Hotel du Monde in France.
 Fearing persecution, Ross and many others also left the United Kingdom during this time.
 Under cross-examination, Wilde was at first hesitant, then spoke eloquently:

 Charles Gill (prosecuting): What is "the love that dare not speak its name"?

 Wilde: "The love that dare not speak its name" in this century is such a great affection of an elder for a younger man as there was between David and Jonathan, such as Plato made the very basis of his philosophy, and such as you find in the sonnets of Michelangelo and Shakespeare.
 It is that deep spiritual affection that is as pure as it is perfect.
 It dictates and pervades great works of art, like those of Shakespeare and Michelangelo, and those two letters of mine, such as they are.
 It is in this century misunderstood, so much misunderstood that it may be described as "the love that dare not speak its name", and on that account of it I am placed where I am now.
 It is beautiful, it is fine, it is the noblest form of affection.
 There is nothing unnatural about it.
 It is intellectual, and it repeatedly exists between an elder and a younger man, when the elder man has intellect, and the younger man has all the joy, hope and glamour of life before him.
 That it should be so, the world does not understand.
 The world mocks at it, and sometimes puts one in the pillory for it.

 (Loud applause, mingled with some hisses.)